Hotz99/ac_internal_cpp/README.md

-# Internal Menu for Assault Cube v1.3.0.2
+# Internal Mod Menu for Assault Cube v1.3.0.2

 ## What ?
-A showcase of memory manipulation and overlay rendering techniques by means of function hooking, applied to an executing target process.
+A showcase of memory manipulation and graphical overlay rendering techniques by means of function hooking, applied to an executing target process.
 It includes features such as:
-- **ESP (Extra Sensory Perception)**: Highlighting entities, health bars, and other visual aids.
+- **ESP**: Player model bounding boxes, health bars, names and snaplines.
-- **Aimbot**: Programatically aiming at targets based on physical proximity.
+- **Aimbot**: Programatically aiming at targets based on their proximity in the game world.
 - **Godmode**: Mutating game functions to nullify damage.
-- **Custom Overlay**: Rendering visual elements onto the game window using OpenGL.
+- **ImGui Menu**: Interfacing with the program features.

 The general process entails loading a (compiled) shared library ("dynamic-link library", in Windows) into a target process's memory space, enabling direct target memory access from our "injected" binary.